handro123/E46_Seat_Memory_K-Bus/README.md

 # Source
 Thank you to [Cars Electronics and Machining](https://www.youtube.com/@carselectronicsandmachinin4905) on YouTube for the great video that shows how to do this along with the Arduino code.
+None of thise would have been possible for me without this video as I would have no idea how to start with the wiring or coding.

 [BMW Memory seat function, without the car K-BUS using an Arduino, E46 E53 E63](https://www.youtube.com/watch?v=_w843sGQGsc) [![BMW Memory seat function, without the car K-BUS using an Arduino, E46 E53 E63](https://img.youtube.com/vi/_w843sGQGsc/0.jpg)](https://youtu.be/_w843sGQGsc)